 Pretzels (until your chocolate runs out)

-Melt chocolate with butter in bowl over simmering water.
-Remove from heat, but keep over water.
+Melt chocolate with butter in metal bowl over saucepan over simmering water.
+Remove from heat.

-One at a time drop pretzels into chocolate.
+One at a time immerse pretzels into chocolate.
 Lift out with fork, tapping fork against side of bowl to let excess chocolate drip back into bowl.